maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 Font Size
 ---------

 Now that we have selected a font family, we need to set a base font size.
 Choosing font size is actually an important decision.
-At the very basic level you will choose between a measurement types such as px's vs. em's vs. % vs. pt's vs rem's, and from a more complex perspective you need to consider that your choice might also be the measurement from which your entire site is responsive to, and in our case it is.
+At the very basic level you will choose between a unit of measurement such as `px` vs. `em` vs. `%` vs. `pt` vs `rem`, and from a more complex perspective you need to consider that your choice might also be the measurement from which your entire site is responsive to.

-Quite frankly to me it seemed like a whole heck of a lot of thinking and research that I would love to spare you from, so I'm just going to give you a very opinionated basis to start from.
-At the same time I will also provide you with the source of my thinking in "[A Brief History of Web Font Sizes][Appendix 11]" found in the appendices.
+To me this seems like a lot of thinking and research, so I'm just going to give you a very opinionated basis to start from.
+The sources for my research can be found in "[A Brief History of Web Font Sizes][Appendix 11]" found in the appendices.

-In [Chapter 3][] we implemented [Normalize.css][].
+In Chapter 3 we implemented [Normalize.css][].
 If you look at our [implementation][] you will notice that we reset our base font size to 100%:

     /*
     * 1. Corrects text resizing oddly in IE 6/7 when body `font-size` is set using `em` units.